ctkcoding/arrive/README.md

-# arrive
+# arrive chatroom
-take home for arrive job
+To start